Goshido/android-vulkan/docs/vulkan-validation-layers.md

 <img src="./images/python-windows-aliases.png" width="629" />

 It's needed because bootstrap scripts of the _Vulkan-ValidationLayers_ project are using `python3` calls.
 So the next obvious step is to create symbolic link `python3.exe` which will be connected with `python.exe`.
 Yes.
 It's possible on _Windows OS_.
-Run _cmd.exe_ with admistrative rights and call
+Run _cmd.exe_ with administrative rights and call

 ```batch
 cd <python directory>